theupdateframework/pep-on-pypi-with-tuf/README.rst

 to an online role.

 2. An easy-to-use key management solution is needed for developers.
-`MiniLock`__ is one likely candidate for management and generation of keys.
+`miniLock`__ is one likely candidate for management and generation of keys.
-Although developer signatures can be left as an option, this approach may be insufficient due to great number of unsigned dependencies that can occur for a signed distribution requested by a client.
+Although developer signatures can be left as an option, this approach may be insufficient due to the great number of unsigned dependencies that can occur for a signed distribution requested by a client.
+Requiring developers to manually sign distributions and manage keys is expected to render key signing an unused feature.

 __ https://minilock.io/

-3. A two-phase approach, where the Minimum Security Model is first implemented followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasiblity of End-to-End Signing.
+3. A two-phase approach, where the minimum security model is first implemented followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasiblity of end-to-end signing.

 Maximum Security Model